linrunner/tlp-doc/settings/introduction.rst

 * Parameters ending in `_BAT` are used when the *balanced* profile is active, i.e. when running on battery power.
 * Parameters ending in `_SAV` are used when the *power-saver* profile is active.
   If there is no `_SAV` parameter available for a feature, the `_BAT` parameter will be used instead.

+Note: *Version 1.10 and newer* allows an arbitrary profile to be assigned to AC and battery power.

 *Version 1.8 and older* has two: